utk-cs340-spring22/ClassInfo/sprint2.md

 1. As a group: Demo Working Software in class on your assigned day.
 Ten minutes or less per group.
-2. Individually: In a directory in your github class project repo named sprint2, create a .md file named with your netid with a reflection on sprint 2.
+2. Individually: In a directory in your github class project repo named sprint2, create a .md file named with your netid with a reflection on sprint2.
 Use the template named sprint.template.md in this ClassInfo github page.
 3. Individually: In the same sprint2 directory, create a file named netid.commits.txt (use your netid in place of netid).
 In that file, show all source code lines you committed for this sprint.
 Use git